Bucky Barnes: The new Captain America

-In the 2009 - 2010 "Captain America: Reborn" storyline, Barnes finds out Steve Rogers was not killed but has been trapped in a fixed position of time and space, a complex revenge plan enacted by the Red Skull.
-A machine intended to bring him back is damaged, causing Steve to relive his own past.
-As Barnes teams up with a group of former Avengers, the Red Skull projects his consciousness into Steve's body, intending to take it over.
-Barnes and his group intercepts the Red Skull's ship near the Lincoln Memorial and a battle ensues with his agents.
-Barnes battles the Skull, in Steve's body, who uses the shield to cut off his cybernetic hand.
-However, the Skull realizes Steve's consciousness is fighting back and may kill him.
-The Skull inhabits a robotic body for safety.
-Steve, back in control of himself, leads an attack against him.
-The robotic Red Skull is finally destroyed.
-Although he is now back to life, Steve does not mind Bucky continuing to operate as a Captain America.
-The two simultaneously operate in their distinctive Captain America uniforms, sometimes fighting alongside each other.
-Barnes insists on Steve using the shield.
+In the 2009 storyline "Captain America: Reborn", Barnes finds out Steve Rogers was not killed, but has been trapped in a fixed position of time and space.
+A machine intended to bring him back is damaged, causing Rogers to relive his own past.
+The Red Skull possesses Rogers and attacks Barnes, but is ultimately defeated, with Rogers regaining control of his body.
+In the aftermath, Rogers and Barnes simultaneously operate as Captain America.
 Following the Siege of Asgard, Rogers returns the shield to Barnes and retires his uniform officially, deciding to now operate as a maskless hero and leaving Barnes as the only active Captain America.